MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} We train and evaluate MindDrive on the Bench2Drive dataset~\cite{jia2024bench2drive}, a comprehensive closed-loop benchmark for autonomous driving (AD) based on the CARLA simulator~\cite{dosovitskiy2017carla}.
 During imitation learning (IL), we adopt the official base set of 1000 clips, with 950 used for training and 50 for open-loop validation.
 We perform closed-loop evaluation on the official Bench2Drive benchmark, including 220 short routes across 44 interactive scenarios.
-For the online reinforcement learning (RL), we selected 44 routes that the model successfully completed through action sampling (see the Appendix for details).
+For the online reinforcement learning (RL) stage, we utilize a set of 44 rollout routes, where the model successfully reaches the destination during the action sampling phase (see the Appendix for details).